Basitzaky/Embedded_System/Week 05/README.md

 # Example 3

-Modify example 2 to put the ADC in continuously running mode (auto-trigger)
+Modify example 2 to put the ADC in continuously running mode (auto-trigger).